|Date||4-5 November 2023|

 - No throwing of discs outside of the sports hall area.

-- Where possible please watch matches from the balcony.
+- Spectators should watch matches from the balcony.
 If you are on the sideline, please be very aware that you may be interfering with play, including making the game more dangerous for the players.

 - Respect all other centre users and staff.
 Don't forget that SOTG applies to all aspects of a tournament, not just the playing.